jpaulin/zetlim/README.md

 optimizing some of the factors you might be interested in, when buying a house.

+The prime idea is that you'll get a *scenario analysis* for certain time horizon.
+Given that you have certain duties to do (perhaps going to work daily), and preferences for optimizing time, costs, or other factors, the whole scenario might become quite complex.
+That's were a computer kicks in!

+It's called multi-parameter optimization.

+## Time horizon

+All scenarios need to be done per a time horizon.
+Things look different on a short term vs. long term.

-The prime idea is that you'll get a scenario estimate for certain time horizon.
-You can check out how your expenditure will look in a month, 6 months, 1 year, or 10 years.
+You can check out how the scenario looks in a month, 6 months, 1 year, or 10 years.
 Zetlim makes both linear and basic goal seeking optimizations regarding these queries.